kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 }
 {% endhighlight %}

-Here we get the benefit of a smaller `parseRequestLine` at the cost of a couple of extra functions.
-You get to decide which end of the trade-off works for you: more functions that are smaller, or fewer functions that are a bit larger?
+Here we get the benefit of a smaller `parse` at the cost of a couple of extra functions.
+You get to decide whether you prefer _more_ functions, or _larger_ functions.

 ### Happy- and sad-paths in parallel

-Another approach could be to refactor the existing functions to handle happy and sad paths, at the same time.
-Multiple values can be passed from one function to another.
+One could also refactor the existing functions to handle happy and sad paths at the same time.

 {% highlight go %}
 func (router HttpRouter) parse(reader *bufio.Reader) (Request, Response) {